ovaistariq/cookbook-multipath/README.md

 ## Description

   This cookbook provides provides the ability to configure Device Mapper Multipath MPIO for Fibre-Channel and iSCSI storage attached systems.

-  A generic template, as well as three vendor-specific templates are included within this cookbook.
-Included vendor-specific templates are for Equallogic iSCSI, EMC Clariion, and Dell Powervault MDxxxx storage arrays.
+  A generic template, as well as four vendor-specific templates are included within this cookbook.
+Included vendor-specific templates are for Equallogic iSCSI, EMC Clariion, Dell Powervault MDxxxx and PureStorage storage arrays.

 ## Requirements